Contents

 Age-related macular degeneration (AMD) is a progressive eye disease that affects the macula.
-The macula is the part of your retina responsible for seeing objects in sharp, clear detail.
+The macula is the part of your retina responsible for sharp, clear vision.

-AMD is the main cause of permanent central vision loss in adults over 50 in developed countries.
+AMD is the leading cause of permanent central vision loss in people over age 50 in developed countries.

-AMD does not cause complete blindness, but it can make daily activities that rely on central vision much harder.
-These activities include reading, driving, recognizing faces, and doing tasks that need fine detail.
+AMD does not cause total blindness.
+But it can make it much harder to do things that need central vision.
+These include reading, driving, seeing faces, and doing tasks that need you to see fine details.

 What Does the Macula Do?